AlexCppns/ac-fancy-input/README.md

 # ac-fancy-input

-(WARNING: Still in Alpha development)
+WARNING: Still in Alpha development.
+This package won't be stable until the limitations are removed and it is fully tested.

 Fancy input module for angularJS.
 Inspired from Jquery library: https://github.com/yairEO/fancyInput